 Users can be associated with one or more digital assets like Avatars, software licenses, files, etc. Applications like mobile metaverse services can utilize the digital assets related to users, and the users can benefit from having the use of their digital assets between the various metaverse applications/platforms in an interoperable way.

-This solution aims to authenticate and authorize a digital asset client, on behalf of mobile user, to create a digital asset based on CAPIF.
+This solution aims to authenticate and authorize a digital asset client, on behalf of a VAL user, to create a digital asset based on CAPIF.

 6.8.2 Solution details